RESIDENCY PROGRAM BASICS

 Is it alright to use materials found at 33OC in my work product?

-Yes, there is quite a variety of materials and objects, including junk, on the site that you are welcome to utilize.
+Yes, there is quite a variety of materials and objects on the site that you are welcome to utilize.
 Just please ask permission first as there are a few things that need to be preserved.